anchit2000/Scraping-CarDekho.com/README.md

 # Scraping-CarDekho.com

+- I made this file to compare efficiently various car models and decide 1 from them.
+Please use it responsibly and for personal use only.
 - Check the file for function description
 - TODO:
   - map svgs from cardekho.com to yes or no as it is coming out to be blank right now.